pyca/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

                       ``56`` bits long), they can simply be concatenated to produce the full key.
 This must be kept secret.

+.. class:: Blowfish(key)

+    Blowfish is a block cipher developed by Bruce Schneier.
+It is known to be susceptible to attacks when using weak keys.
+The author has recommended that users of Blowfish move to newer algorithms like AES.

+    :param bytes key: The secret key, 32-448 bits in length (in increments of 8).
+This must be kept secret.

 Modes
 ~~~~~